levosystems/ESYS/README.md

 Now the project is hosted at DAR - DesignAdvancedResources.org a non profit aimed at Open Design Promotion and development.
 We are looking for collaboration, early adopters and left with a considerable ammount of material to redistribute for projects that will help develop this idea and ethos.

-All Designs are licensed under Creative Commons Atribuition 4.0
+All Designs are licensed under "Creative Commons Atribuition 4.0" [https://creativecommons.org/licenses/by/4.0/]